 Overall, this is a very impressive gaming laptop, and while it’s somewhat pricy, it definitely delivers the goods you’d expect at that price.
 Razer is refreshing the Blade 15 laptop soon, so you may want to old out for it, but this is still a great option.

-Best 17-inch laptop: Dell XPS 17 9710
+Best 17-inch laptop with Thunderbolt 4: Dell XPS 17 9720

 Dell’s XPS lineup makes a second appearance on this list, but there’s good reason for that.
 While there are many things that make a laptop great, the XPS 17 is a fantastic example of a laptop that’s somehow compact, yet makes full use of the fact it’s a 17 inch laptop.